ScooScoot/velocitous/readme.md

 ### velocitousServer.endpoint(checker, actor)

 arguments:
-`checker` - A function which returns truthy or falsy value depending on whether the requested resource matches some condition.
+`checker` - A function which should return a truthy or falsy value depending on whether the requested resource matches some condition.
 `actor` - A function which the `IncomingMessage` and `ServerResponse` is passed to, instead of serving a static resource, if the `checker` returns a truthy value.